What does the Gospel of Luke tell us about Jesus?

 Luke was a physician and possibly a Gentile.
 He was not one of the original 12 Apostles but may have been one of the 70 disciples appointed by Jesus (Luke 10).
 He also may have accompanied St. Paul on his missionary journeys.

-What is the summary of the book of Luke?
+What is the summary of Luke?

 The final editors of the New Testament separated the Gospel According to Luke and Acts of the Apostles, which were originally written by the same author in a single two-volume work.
 The Gospel of Luke is the unit’s first half and narrates the birth, ministry, death, and resurrection of Jesus.